 - Make sure you are disposing of household hazardous waste appropriately to avoid spreading chemicals in our soil, air, and water.

 - Consider what is used to colour your hair.
 Hair dyes contain ammonia, petrochemicals, sulphates, phthalates, parabens and P-phenylenediamine or PPD.
 PPD can cause cancer and be contaminated with heavy metals toxic to the brain.
 Choose safer products.

 - Green your cleaning!
-The Queen of Green has recipes for cleaning products, and there are many DIY recipes out there.
+The Queen of Green has tips for cleaning products, and you can download her recipes here.
 While you’re at, green your laundry routine as well.
-Great non-toxic cleaning ingredients include vinegar (great for killing germs), lemons (disinfecting), castile soap, and essential oils.
+Great non-toxic cleaning ingredients include vinegar, lemons (disinfecting), castile soap, and essential oils.

 - Consider detoxing your bedroom from off-gassing chemicals.
 Learn about what’s happening while we sleep (and part 2 here), and choose non-toxic bedding and furniture.

 Did one of these areas seem like something you could work on?

 (Disclosure: I am a participant in the Amazon Services LLC Associates Program and the Amazon.com.ca, Inc. Associates Program, affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com & amazon.ca.
 This post contains affiliate links.
 If you choose to purchase products via these links, a small percentage of the sale will be given to me at no extra cost to you.
 Thanks for supporting juicygreenmom.ca!)